The first stable homotopy groups of motivic spheres: Differentials for the motivic sphere spectrum

 \section{Differentials for the motivic sphere spectrum}

-We start this section by describing components of the first slice differential for $\unit_{\Lambda}$, where $(S,\Lambda)$ is a compatible pair, and eventually $S$ is the spectrum of a field.
-We may assume throughout that $S$ is connected.
-Later we discuss higher differentials in order to compute the zeroth and first motivic stable stems.
+We start this section by describing components of the first slice differential for $\unit_{\Lambda}$, where $(S,\Lambda)$ is a compatible pair and $S$ is connected.
+This leads to a discussion of higher differentials which eventually allows us to compute the first motivic stable stems.